Reusable Foodware Cafeteria Grants

 Berkeley Unified School District (BUSD)

 BUSD used a $25,000 grant from StopWaste to convert six elementary and middle schools from disposable foodware to reusable, stainless-steel trays, cups, bowls and sporks.
-They are now preventing 584,280 single-use foodware items each year.
+They expect to prevent 584,280 single-use foodware items each year.
 The conversion also included the purchase and installation of a dishwashing machine in each of the schools to wash the reusable foodware items.
-Although the project required a small increase in labor expenses, the avoided purchase of disposable foodware and reduced cost for garbage collection results in a net savings of $18,262 annually.
+Although the project required a small increase in labor expenses, the avoided purchase of disposable foodware and reduced cost for garbage collection is anticipated to result in a net savings of $18,262 annually.

 Albany Unified School District (AUSD)

-AUSD used a StopWaste grant to replace disposable foodware with reusable, stainless-steel trays, cups and utensils at three elementary schools, preventing 594,000 disposable foodware items each year.
-Grant funding also helped AUSD purchase a dishwashing machine, install it at their central kitchen and to hire a full-time staff person to shuttle dishes between participating sites and the washing station in a district-owned van.
+AUSD used a StopWaste grant to replace disposable foodware with reusable, stainless-steel trays, cups and utensils at three elementary schools, which is expected to prevent 594,000 disposable foodware items each year.
+Grant funding also helped AUSD purchase a dishwashing machine and install it at their central kitchen.
+Staff shuttles dishes between participating sites and the washing station in a district-owned van.

 Funding for Alameda County-based, closed-environment projects will be allocated in the following order of priority: